klinker41/android-smsmms/README.md

 ## Library Overview

-Sending messages is very easy to do.
+Sending messages is very easy to do. and it takes small time

 First, create a settings object with all of your required information for what you want to do.
 If you don't set something, then it will just be set to a default and that feature may not work.
 For example, if you need MMS, set the MMSC, proxy, and port, or else you will get an error every time.